abhishikat/BDA-LAB/README.md

     5. Write a query to show that a student with id 112 has taken a book “BDA” 2 times.
     6. Export the created column to a csv file
     7. Import a given csv dataset from local file system into Cassandra column family
+### Experiment #3: Perform the following DB operations using MongoDB.
+    Create a database “Student” with the following attributes  Rollno, Age, ContactNo, Email-Id.2.
+Insert appropriate values3.
+Write query to update Email-Id of a student with rollno 10.4.
+Replace the student name from “ABC” to “FEM” of rollno 11.5.
+Export the created table into local file system6.
+Drop the table7.
+Import a given csv dataset from local file system into mongodb collection.